doriongilmore/mtgGenerator/.github/ISSUE_TEMPLATE/format_request.md

 ---
-name: Format report
+name: Format request
-about: Create a report to help us improve
+about: Create a request for a new format
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---

 **Describe the wanted format**

-Qte (set) Name
+Qte {set} Name

 **Additional context**